HL7/fhir-security-label-ds4p/input/pagecontent/background.md

 ##### How to assign a Security Label

 Generally, a Security Label is assigned based on a policy specifying sensitive information.
-If the sensitive information increases the risk of the information target (i.e., a patient) to stigmatization or discrimination, which might in turn deter the information target seeking treatment or services for the sensitive information, then the need to protect the confidentiality of that information is more stringent than the "normal" confidentiality protections afforded most health information, so, the Confidentiality protections will be heightened beyond the "norm".
+If the sensitive information increases the risk of the information target (i.e., a patient) to stigmatization or discrimination (which might in turn deter seeking treatment or other services), then, the need to protect the confidentiality of that information is more stringent than the "normal".
+Therefore, the confidentiality protections will be heightened beyond the "norm".

 In the US, the norm of confidentiality protections under HIPAA are the baseline.
-Privacy laws that preempt HIPAA by offering more stringent protections, which require heightened levels of Confidentiality protection are assigned Security Labels with more restrictive Confidentiality tag, i.e., `R` (restricted).
+Privacy laws that preempt HIPAA by offering more stringent protections, which require heightened levels of confidentiality protection are assigned Security Labels with more restrictive Confidentiality Tag, i.e., `R` (restricted).

-Information governed by privacy laws, which do not preempt HIPAA, such as protections under FTC, Workers Compensation, or Gramm-Leach-Bliley Act, will be assigned the Confidentiality tag `M` (moderate).
+Information governed by privacy laws, which do not preempt HIPAA, such as protections under FTC, Workers Compensation, or Gramm-Leach-Bliley Act, will be assigned the Confidentiality Tag `M` (moderate).

-Information governed by policies addressing ad hoc, extremely sensitive information, such as victim of abuse or a legal hold, are typically assigned `VR` (very restricted) by privacy officials.
+Information governed by policies addressing ad hoc, extremely sensitive information, such as victim of abuse or a legal hold, are typically assigned `V` (very restricted) by privacy officials.

 It is critical that the policy dictating the sensitivity of labeled information be included in Security Label as the single Policy Tag indicating governed sensitive information, the level of confidentiality, other pertinent security categories relevant to the information, access limitations to a "compartment" of end users with a "need to know" such as a Care Team or Research Project.